 The enigmatic letter “W” is the symbol of the hotel brand of bold character and personality that embraces the fun of life.
 Ibiza is the perfect location for W, and its address, in Santa Eulalia del Río, is smack in the centre of the buzzing beachside neighbourhood with easy access to Ibiza’s famous beaches and nightclubs.
 The 162 guest rooms and suites will offer the distinct W amenities, and all the partygoers will appreciate the 4,000-square-foot Away Spa with seven treatment rooms.

 Worth mentioning are also openings of W Dubai in the United Arab Emirates (launched in January), W Muscat in Oman (launch date to be confirmed), W Madrid in Spain later in the year, and W Algarve in Portugal, to open in March.

-Website: W Hotels.
+Website: W Ibiza.
 Opening: Summer 2019.
 Images © W Hotels Worldwide

 49Soho Warehouse, Los Angeles, US

 Soho House & Co is continuing its rapid expansion worldwide with their new property in the Industrial District of Downtown Los Angeles.
 The company is transforming an old five-storey warehouse into a fashionable hotel topped with a rooftop pool.
 The exclusive club spaces will offer dining facilities, but their 48 bedrooms can be booked by both members and non-members.

 The company will continue its growth further with openings of the Soho House Hong Kong in China (in March), and Soho House Paris in France, planned to open later in the year.

 Website: Soho House.
 Opening: Spring 2019.
 Image © Soho House

 50Awakening, Riviera Maya, Mexico